-Over the past decade Fast Company has posted thousands of articles on every topic about productivity.
-The one issue that comes up more than any other is sleep.
+Over the past decade, Fast Company has posted thousands of articles on every topic about productivity.
+The one issue that comes up more than any other is lack of sleep.
 In fact, it lies at the heart of many other productivity issues including decision-making, focus, creativity, time management, and more.
-Nobody feels like they’re getting enough, and all us seem to be looking for tricks to improve our sleep habits.
+Nobody feels like they’re getting enough, and all of us seem to be looking for tricks to improve our sleep habits.

 A good place to start may be Fast Company‘s new podcast, “Secrets of the Most Productive People,” which seeks to get at the root of the problem instead of slapping band-aids on the issue.
 In their pilot episode, the host interviews sleep expert Anisa Purbasari Horton about what’s ruining the sleep of American workers.
-For Anisa, it’s stress and an overactive mind (chronic stress — even at a low grade level — is the number one reason that so many Americans have sleep disorders, according to the Center Of Disease Control and Prevention).
-Meanwhile, the host explains that he’s losing out on a full night’s sleep because his toddler wakes up in the middle of the night, every single night, no matter what.
+For Anisa, it’s stress and an overactive mind (chronic stress—even at a low grade level—is the number one reason that so many Americans have sleep disorders, according to the Center For Disease Control and Prevention).
+Meanwhile, the host explains that he’s experiencing a lack of sleep because his toddler wakes up in the middle of the night, every night, no matter what.
 (Surveys found that 71% of people say their partner keeps them up, and 35% say their young kids do.)